 If we invest in alternative energy, we can establish colonies on the moon and explore the stars.
-We are a young civilization, we humans beings… and it is too early to write us off.

 “…the whole world is sinking and we’re not goin’ down slow.
 It’s way past time to organize, resist, stand up and fight back.”